 In actual winter camping conditions, the advantages are obvious---- I arose to a Yellowstone Park winter morning to find the air temperature at 5 below zero F. My two sets of hand wear had been in my pack overnight and they are both chilled to 5 below zero. .
 One set is my super-comfortable Conroy leather-goretex ski gloves, and the other set is my Hot Tamale liner with a simple goretex overmitt shell..
 Putting the Conroy on my hands, I immediately note my hands feeling colder and colder; I begin to notice my right index finger beginning to go numb after a few minutes.
 I run around vigorously and wave my arms about to encourage circulation.
 Eventually, my hands win the battle, and the gloves warm to my hands and finally begin to protect me from the cold instead of making the frostbite danger to my hands worse! ....In vivid contrast, pulling on the Hot Tamale liner produces only the faintest hint of coldness against the skin, followed almost immediately by a feeling of warmth, gradually building to a very cozy level even at 5 below!

-Hardee loves his pair of heavy wool mittens from Europe called
+pair of heavy wool mittens from Europe called the "Dachstein."

 page, I realized why the Dachsteins work so well for me.
 I have